nsmsn/dotcom/src/slash/loves.md

 🏈 Bills, 🏀 Knicks, ⚾ Mets, 🏒 Sabres.
 These are the teams I picked as a kid.
 If anyone knows of a ⚽ team that can break my heart in equal measure, contact me.

 I also follow the New York Liberty in WNBA, and Syracuse University for NCAA.
 My Nippon Professional Baseball team is Hiroshima Toyo Carp.
-And because I’m local and grew up on The Simpsons, I cheer on the Albuquerque Isotopes.
+And because I’m local and grew up on _The Simpsons_, I cheer on the Albuquerque Isotopes.

 &nbsp;